daniswastaken/my/README.md

 ## About
-Repository of my personal website.
+GitHub repository of my portfolio website.